Darious5/recuperacion-bad.example.com-1/README.md

 The $ORIGIN is not what it should be, it is set to `$ORIGIN example.org.` when it should be a .com `$ORIGIN example.com.` Use fully qualified domain names in the zone, `@     IN  NS      bad.` to `@     IN  NS      bad.example.com.`.
+For the A register, dont use `bad.
+IN  A       192.168.57.2`, we need t o remove the period from bad, It should look like this: `bad  IN  A       192.168.57.2`.

 ### 192.168.57.dns